 Mortgage backed securities and asset backed securities may be less liquid than comparably-rated corporate bonds.
-Shareholders should be aware that liquidity may be reduced at times of market stress and this may lead to valuation losses on securities as market makers defensively price bonds to avoid balance sheet or risk exposures.
-Under these circumstances, liquidation of portions of the Funds' investments in mortgage backed and asset backed securities, if any, could produce realised losses.
+Unitholders should be aware that liquidity may be reduced at times of market stress and this may lead to valuation losses on securities as market makers defensively price bonds to avoid balance sheet or risk exposures.
+Under these circumstances, liquidation of portions of the relevant Sub-Fund's investments in mortgage backed and asset backed securities, if any, could produce realised losses.